 Attractions for free

+There are loads of free activities and sites to experience in the city, which have all the trimmings of a fun cheap holiday.
 Of course, you can’t visit Barcelona without seeing Park Guell, Sagrada Familia and La Pedrera.
 While you have to buy tickets to enter these architectural masterpieces – book online to not only get a better deal, but also avoid the queues – you can still admire Gaudi’s superb design from the outside for free.
 There are also some other hidden treasures that are worth a look.
 For example, Museu Picasso and Museu Nacional d’Art de Catalunya are both free after 3pm on Sundays.
 Meanwhile, you could visit the neo-Gothic La Catedral for free in the morning and late afternoon, then wander around the streets in the popular Barri Gotic area.
 Last but not least, there’s the Gracia Street Festival.
 This week-long fiesta sees each street and neighbourhood in Barcelona compete for the prize of the best decorated street – a must see.

 Browse the markets

 Barcelona has plenty of markets, including the huge Mercat de la Boqueria.
 Overwhelm your senses with the rows and rows of colourful fruit and vegetable sellers, gourmet delicatessens, and butchers selling meats you never even knew existed.
 Stop in at one of the local tapas bars and buy a local Estrella beer for a couple of well-spent Euros.

 One of the best parts about Barcelona is its long stretches of sandy beaches, right in the heart of the city.
 They’re all free to use so just bring a towel, a good book and your swimming costume!
 Barceloneta is the most loved, although if you keep walking along the harbour, you’ll find some more secluded spots.
 Be careful though – you may also stumble across a few nudist beaches along the way!